technofocus-pte/mscpltsecdepth/Labs/Lab 08/Lab 8 - Microsoft Copilot for Security and Microsoft Defender Threat Intelligence_2.1.md

 ![A screenshot of a computer Description automatically generated](./media/t3.png)

-5. You can click on the Reference article and read the full analysis report.

 ![A screenshot of a computer Description automatically generated](./media/t4.png)

+5. Click on the Reference article as shown in the below image, then go through the full analysis report.

 ![A screenshot of a computer Description automatically generated](./media/t5.png)

 ![A screenshot of a computer Description automatically generated](./media/t6.png)